golden-layout/golden-layout/README.md

 1. In your application, run `npm link golden-layout` to link it to the new GoldenLayout repository.

 If you wish to use the api-test application, then from within the new GoldenLayout repository, either run:
-* `npm build:apitest` to just build it
+* `npm run build:apitest` to just build it
-* `npm start:apitest` to both build and start the development server.
+* `npm run start:apitest` to both build and start the development server.
 You can then view it in your browser.

 ### Migration guide